Get exclusive member benefits & effect social change. Join Today

 Some parents and their children seek alternative treatments outside of the medical establishment.
 These include healing practices, such as massage and acupuncture (the placement of thin needles into key body areas).
 Alternative treatments also include movement techniques, such as exercise or yoga.

 You can avoid fetal alcohol syndrome by not drinking alcohol during pregnancy.
 If you’re a woman with a drinking problem who wants to get pregnant, seek help from a doctor.
 If you’re a light or social drinker, don’t drink if you think you might become pregnant anytime soon.
 Remember, the effects of alcohol can make a mark during the first few weeks of a pregnancy.
+Visit these blogs for more tips and information about fetal alcohol syndrome.

 Written by: The Healthline Editorial Team